 For this deep dive, we’ve covered just a few sexualities.
 In reality, there are probably hundreds of sexual identities, which, until the world becomes a fully inclusive and prejudice-free place, will be lesser-known.

 What Sexuality Am I?

 Sexualities are, in essence, labels.
-We use them on a daily basis to help us categorize characteristics.
-Because of this, here at KK, we want to stress that you may find yourself falling into multiple categories and: That.
-Is.
-Okay.
-OR you might not even want to put yourself into a category, which is also totally ok.
+We use them on a daily basis to help us categorise our identities.
+Because of this, here at KK, we want to stress that you may find yourself falling into multiple categories and that is completely okay.
+You might not even want to put yourself into a category, which is also totally fine.
 You do you.

 Your sexuality is one part of your identity.
-Knowing which labels apply to you could help you mingle, empathise, relate to and form bonds with others who fit those same ‘categories’.
+Knowing which labels apply to you could help you mingle, empathise, relate to and form bonds with others who identify in similar ways.